 Lead Frontend Engineer

-Adam has been developing web applications for over 12 years.
+Adam has been developing web applications for over 15 years.
 Most recently he was at Amazon where he rewrote the desktop and mobile navigation UI for all of Amazon.com.
 Prior to Amazon he was a Systems Analyst at State Farm and also has significant entrepreneurial experience.
-Adam holds a BS in Mathematics and Computer Science from University of Illinois at Urbana-Champaign and is an ardent amateur woodworker who specializes in building advanced sleds.
+Adam holds a BS in Mathematics and Computer Science from University of Illinois at Urbana-Champaign and is an ardent woodworker who enjoys challenging projects.

 Tawny has over a decade of experience in Operations, Human Resources, Management, and Administration.
 Most recently she was Office Manager for the US Investments, Public Relations, and Investor Relations departments at Alibaba Group.
 Prior to that Tawny was the VP of HR & Administration, responsible for virtually all administrative functions, at Seasons Capital Management and their spin-off Inflection Asset Management.
 Tawny has a BS in Business Management from University of Arizona and an MA in Marriage and Family Therapy from Saint Mary’s College.
 She also enjoys yoga, cooking, traveling, and spending time with her family.

 Most recently Ajay was a research scientist at Intel, where he worked on prolonging Moore's Law using large-scale computational imaging solutions combining algorithms from machine learning, computer vision, image processing, and high-performance computing.
 He holds a B.Tech in Electrical Engineering from the Indian Institute of Technology, Madras and a Ph.D. in Computer Engineering from Princeton University.
 He spends his spare time experimenting with his 3D printer and hacking away on embedded linux boards.
 He also shares an avid interest in robotics and has built several analog neural network based quadrupeds.

 Lead Inference Scientist